Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Discussion

-The realization of the Onsager dipole depends strictly on the system's ability to overcome topological energy barriers \cite{marov_self-organization_2013}.
-As in Ref.~\cite{ivarsen_kinetic_2025}, we find that the intrinsic frequency dispersion $\Delta \omega$ determines whether the topological gas freezes, jams, or flows, reflecting the depinning transition of the tilted washboard potential experienced by each agent, where $\Delta \omega$ acts as the effective bias current driving the system across the Adler-Ohmic bifurcation \cite{ivarsen_information_2025}.
+The core dynamic of our model is dictated by $\omega_i$, or, in practical terms, the distribution $\Delta \omega$ shown in Figure~\ref{fig:distro}.
+Examining the role of this parameter allows us to map out the area of validity of the foregoing discussions.

-Figure~\ref{fig:glass} illustrates the foregoing by presenting the evolution of a simulation that used a narrower, lower-frequency dispersion $\Delta \omega$ (see Figure~\ref{fig:distro} in the End Matter); the raw particle distribution subsequently drove an inverse cascade, but the renormalised fluid did not, and the active bath was unable to transfer energy to wavenumbers $k<k_c$, resulting in an \textit{arrested toplogical defect glass state}.
-While the Onsager fluid exhibits continuous, power-law coarsening, the vortex glass state exhibits a rapid localized quench ($N\propto t^{-2}$) followed by a kinetic \textit{arrest} ($N\rightarrow \text{const.}$), and static, quantized loop currents of phase information \cite{ivarsen_kinetic_2025,delabays_multistability_2016}.
-This leads us to propose that the experimental 'active glass' described in Ref.~\cite{chardac_emergence_2021} may be an intrinsic phase of topological gases, for which we provide an explicit theoretical foundation.
+The realization of the inverse cascade, and subsequent conservative dynamics, strictly depends on the system's ability to overcome topological energy barriers \cite{marov_self-organization_2013}.
+As in Ref.~\cite{ivarsenPolarChiralActive2026}, we find that the intrinsic frequency dispersion $\Delta \omega$ determines whether the agent ensemble freezes, jams, or flows, reflecting the depinning transition of the tilted washboard potential experienced by each agent, where $\Delta \omega$ acts as the effective bias current driving the system across the Adler-Ohmic bifurcation \cite{ivarsenPolarChiralActive2026}.

-In Table~\ref{tab:phase_diagram} we summarize the results of varying the shape of $\Delta\omega$ (see the End Matter).
-This yields the stability boundaries of the topological gas dynamics and the thermodynamic Onsager attractor, where we identify the limit $R\rightarrow1$, leading to a ferromagnetic-like collapse.
+Figure~\ref{fig:glass} illustrates the foregoing by presenting the evolution of a simulation that used a narrower, lower-frequency dispersion $\Delta \omega$ (see Figure~\ref{fig:distro}); the raw particle distribution subsequently drove an inverse cascade, but the renormalised fluid did not, and the active bath was unable to transfer energy to wavenumbers $k<k_c$, resulting in an \textit{arrested topological defect glass state}.
+While the Onsager fluid exhibits continuous, power-law coarsening, the vortex glass state exhibits a rapid localized quench ($N\propto t^{-2}$) followed by a kinetic \textit{arrest} ($N\rightarrow \text{const.}$), and static, quantized loop currents of phase information \cite{delabays_multistability_2016}.
+This leads us to suggest that the experimental ``active glass'' described in Ref.~\cite{chardac_emergence_2021} may be attributable to the frustration, or \textit{noise}, associated with the system's constituents.